-Since we indie authors are running a business, why don’t we raise capital like a normal business?
-Just because some editor or agent says no, doesn’t mean a book should die.
-There are several online sites that industrious authors can use to fund their self-published projects like; Kickstarter, IndieGoGo, and RocketHub just to name a few.
+Well, since we indies (independent authors) are running a business, we can raise capital like a normal business.
+Yes, with the help of the internet, we can finance our businesses through crowdfunding campaigns and straight-up ask people to back our projects.
+There are several online sites that authors can use to fund their self-publishing projects such as; Kickstarter, Indiegogo, and Patreon just to name a few.

-In this Ted Talk, performance artist Amanda Palmer, encouraged artists to “ask without shame.”
-Amanda by the way, holds the record on Kickstarter for raising the most money for a music project with over one million dollars in donations.
-The money she raises not only goes to fund the project but also allows her and her band to giveaway their work free of charge.
+In a popular Ted Talk, performance artist Amanda Palmer encouraged artists to “ask without shame.”
+Amanda by the way held the previous record on Kickstarter for raising the most money for a music project with over one million dollars in donations.
+The money she raised not only went to fund the project but also allowed her and her band to give away their work free of charge.
 In an age where most artists discourage torrents and file sharing Amanda and her band actually encourage it.
-This is blatantly counter intuitive to most corporate business models in which freebies are used only as a short term marketing ploy.
-On the flip side, Amanda’s strategy is more long term, using digital music as a promotional tool, rather than a money making venture.
-As the industry argues over .99₵ songs, Amanda and her band have successfully cut out the middle man and are setting up their next tour.
+This is blatantly counterintuitive to most corporate business models in which freebies are used only as a short-term marketing ploy.
+However, Amanda’s strategy is more long-term, using digital music as a promotional tool, rather than a moneymaking venture.
+As the industry argues over .99¢ songs, Amanda and her band have successfully cut out the middle man and are setting up their next tour.

-Here are a few tips on how to run a successful campaign:
+Here are a few basic tips on how to run a successful campaign: